sradics/digital-garden/_notes/Team Genius.md

 Social identities—team titles, stories, recognitions, shared adventures, and so forth—build members’ loyalty to the team and serve as social glue in groups that would otherwise explode.
 Experiments show that people who highly identify with their team express a stronger desire to remain in that team despite the presence of an attractive exit option. — location: [1527](kindle://book?action=open&asin=B00OG8AXKO&location=1527) ^ref-24107

 ---
+Social identities—team titles, stories, recognitions, shared adventures, and so forth—build members’ loyalty to the team and serve as social glue in groups that would otherwise explode.
+Experiments show that people who highly identify with their team express a stronger desire to remain in that team despite the presence of an attractive exit — location: [1602](kindle://book?action=open&asin=B00OG8AXKO&location=1602) ^ref-24385

+---
 Thus, how the challenge of workforce diversity is framed by the team leader will affect how team members manage diversity-related tensions — location: [1532](kindle://book?action=open&asin=B00OG8AXKO&location=1532) ^ref-56232

 ---